-In Sweden, the only jurisdiction with authority to vacate the Award, Kazakhstan raised the same fraud claims asserted in the Amended Complaint, arguing that the Statis engaged in relatedparty transactions, that such transactions were not reflected in the Statis' audited financial statements, that bidders relied on false financial statements in evaluating the value of the LPG Plant, and that the SCC tribunal had relied on the allegedly false financial statements in issuing the Award.
-See Judgment at 10, 14, Svea hovrätt [Svea HovR] 2016-12-09 T2675-14 (Swed.) (hereinafter "Svea Court of Appeal Judgment").
+Judgment").
 The Svea Court of Appeal rejected these arguments, ruling that: (i) in granting the Award, the arbitration panel did not rely on the Statis' alleged fraudulent misrepresentations; and (ii) any alleged fraud was too remote to establish that the Award was fraudulently obtained.
 See Stati, 302 F. Supp.
 3d at 195-96.
 The Swedish Supreme Court then rejected all of Kazakhstan's appeals.
-Id. at 195-196.
+Id. at 195-96.
 In November 2019, Kazakhstan filed another claim in the Swedish courts seeking to invalidate the previously confirmed Award, raising purportedly newly discovered evidence to support the same fraud claims.
 See Declaration of Egishe Dzhazoyan ¶ 8-9, In re Ex Parte Application of Republic of Kazakhstan for an Order to Obtain Discovery for Use in Foreign Proceedings Pursuant to 28 U.S.C. § 1782, No. 20-mc-00167-JMF (S.D.N.Y.
 May 15, 2020), ECF No. 18. ("Dzhazoyan Decl.").
 The Svea Court of Appeal and Swedish Supreme Court again dismissed Kazakhstan's appeals.
-Id. ¶¶ 6-7.
+Id. ¶ 6-7.

 In 2014, the Statis petitioned the D.C.
 Court to confirm the Award.
 Stati, 302 F. Supp.
 3d at 193.
 In April 2016, after the petition was fully briefed, but before the court had ruled, Kazakhstan moved for leave to submit the same fraud allegations asserted in opposition to the Swedish confirmation.
 Id.
 The D.C.
-Court denied Kazakhstan's leave request because "the arbitrators expressly disavowed any reliance on the allegedly fraudulent material."
+Court denied Kazakhstan's request because "the arbitrators expressly disavowed any reliance on the allegedly fraudulent material."
 Stati v.
 Republic of Kazakhstan, 199 F. Supp.
 3d 179, 191 (D.D.C.
 2016).
 Kazakhstan subsequently filed a motion for reconsideration, alleging that the Award was fraudulently obtained.
 In 2018, the D.C.
 Court denied Kazakhstan's motion and confirmed the Award, finding that the Award was not "contrary to the public policy of the United States" because "none of the grounds for refusal or deferral of the [Award] set forth in the New York Convention," including fraud, "appl[ied]."
 Id. at 18, 31.
 The D.C.
-Circuit affirmed the District Court's award confirmation and the U.S. Supreme Court denied certiorari.
+Circuit affirmed and the U.S. Supreme Court denied certiorari.
 Stati, 773 F. App'x 627; Stati, 140 S.Ct.
 381. The D.C.
 Court also rejected a separate, RICO claim Kazakhstan brought based on the same alleged misconduct and the Statis' efforts to collect on the Award as "yet another attempt to relitigate the underlying arbitral award."
 Republic of Kazakhstan, 380 F. Supp. at 64.

-Subsequently, Kazakhstan filed the underlying complaint commencing suit in New York against Argentem.
+Subsequently, Kazakhstan commenced this suit in New York against Argentem.
 Argentem moved the D.C.
-Court for leave to file a motion for preliminary injunction to enjoin Kazakhstan's action in New York.
+Court for leave to file a motion for preliminary injunction to enjoin Kazakhstan's New York state-court action.
 The D.C.
 Court denied Argentem's motion for leave and deferred a decision to the courts in New York, finding that "[w]hile [the Court's decision confirming the award] touched upon Kazakhstan's allegations of fraud, it did not involve the Argentem Parties or consideration of any state claims against those parties."
-Order at 4, Stativ.
+Order at 4, Stati v.
 Republic of Kazakhstan, No. 14-cv-1638 (ABJ) (D.D.C.
 March 19, 2021), ECF No. 172.
 The Court concluded that, based on those circumstances, "the state court is better positioned to determine whether Kazakhstan's claims are precluded."
 Id.
 The D.C.
 Court did not rule on any substantive arguments raised by Argentem.
-Argentem then removed the case and filed this motion.
+Argentem then removed the case to this Court.

 IV.
-The Fraud Allegations In The Amended Complaint
+The Fraud Allegations In The Second Amended Complaint